jameshi16/personal-website/_posts/2020-12-05-i-implemented-aes-and-md5.md

 }
 ```

 Then, we substitute bytes with the SBox.
-Again, with the SBox, this is dead simple:
+Again, this is dead simple:

 ```js
 function subBytes(state) {